 What Are Bavarian Crêpes, For National Bavarian Crêpes Day

-The cooked crêpe leaves the pan, is filled, rolled, and then often garnished—with powdered sugar, fresh fruit or fruit sauce, chocolate sauce, whipped cream, or a combination.
+The cooked crêpe leaves the pan, is filled, folded or rolled, and then often garnished—with powdered sugar, fresh fruit or fruit sauce, chocolate sauce, whipped cream, or a combination.

 > The history of crêpes.